 Tax rates

 Nigeria adopts a Pay-As-You-Earn (PAYE) system to calculate the personal income tax of employees.
 It is called PAYE tax.
-This tax rate progresses from 7 percent to 24 percent of taxable income.
+This tax rate progresses from seven percent (7%) to twenty-four percent (24%) of taxable income.
 The taxable income band ranges from NGN300,000 to above NGN3.2 million in a year.

 Annual taxable income (NGN) | Rate | Tax payable per annum (NGN) |